Telenav/kivakit/kivakit-core/documentation/language-time.md

     LocalTime local = file.lastModified().localTime("America/Los Angeles");
     LocalTime local = Time.now().utc();

-One you have a _LocalTime_ object, you can do a lot.
+Once you have a _LocalTime_ object, you can do a lot.

 You can get various time zone relative values: